 Avoid combining your dog’s name with negative verbiage, which can change the positive association with his name to a negative reaction.
 Many dogs don’t like the sound of their own name because owners often combine their dog’s name with verbal corrections.
 They constantly hear: “Ginger, quiet!”
 “Rover, down!”
 What you really want is for your dog to associate something good with the sound of his name.

-- Don’t practice off-leash in a large area (like a fenced yard) where your dog can drift off and become distracted; better to keep the pup on leash.
-It’s probably best to start inside where there are fewer distractions.
+Avoid practicing off-leash in a large area (like a fenced yard) where your dog can drift off and become distracted.
+It’s better to keep your dog on leash and inside where there are fewer distractions.

-- If your pup doesn’t respond immediately, don’t start shouting her name.
-Instead, try walking with her away from whatever is distracting and try again, or move to a completely different area with fewer distractions.
+If your dog doesn’t respond immediately when you call, don’t start shouting their name.
+Instead, try walking with them away from whatever is distracting and try again.
+You can also move to a completely different area with fewer distractions.
 Introduce the training in more distracting areas only when you get a perfect response consistently.

-- Don’t say your dog’s name before every command you teach her.
+Avoid saying your dog’s name before every command you teach them.
 You should be able to say, “sit,” “stay,” or “down” without repeating the name before every command.